dkayzee/website-data-front-end-challenge/README.md

 You may not need this information, but for your reference, here is the [API specification](api-spec.md) for the server this application communicates with.
 The API is hosted at http://a64e87478b2e0426091e5939c97440e3-254114657.us-east-1.elb.amazonaws.com.

+add a component that lets us see numbers of views on all currently selected websites for a particular date

+change the date. => open for discussion

+dropDown => Total Views By Date: {theTotal}